 What “warranty and protection” means in our testing

-We also rate the warranty package on the same 1–5 scale, and then merge that into the overall value score.
+We also rate the warranty package on the same 1–5 scale, then fold that into the overall value score.

 For every sofa, we review: